-Ste p Action 1 On the 'Constraints/Indexes' tab for the selected Table, click on the constraint to which you are assigning columns.
+Ste Action p 1 On the 'Constraints/Indexes' tab for the selected 1 Table, click on the constraint to which you are assigning columns.
 2 The 'Available Columns' panel lists all columns defined for the Table.
-For each column to assign to the constraint, right-click on the column name and select 'Assign column <name>'.</name> The column name is transferred to the 'Assigned Columns' list.
+For each column to assign to the constraint, right-click on the column name and select 'Assign column <name>'.
+The column name is transferred to the 'Assigned Columns' list.</name>